 The default Order Book view can be customized to fit your needs.

-For instance, to only view the Asks, select the red burger icon.
 If you want to switch to a Bid-only view, choose the green one.

 Ask-only and Bid-only views allow customers to see deeper price levels on each side of the Order Book.

-As a general rule, the best bid and ask price can help indicate the nearest possible market price for instant order execution.
+Generally, the best bid and ask price can help indicate the nearest possible market price for instant order execution.
 This means that when you place a market buy order, the lowest ask price will often be executed first among all sell orders.

 Conversely, when placing a sell order, the highest bid price is the first to be filled.